 Steamed Kuih Bakul, 年糕

 Nutrition per Serving

 Glutinous rice cake or kuih bakul is significant to the Chinese community especially during Chinese New Year.
 It is made up of three ingredients namely glutinous rice flour, sugar and water.
 Although the steps are very easy, it requires a long time to cook.
 For the full recipe to making your own kuih bakul, check out the recipe here.

-This kuih can be eaten either steamed or fried, whichever takes your fancy.
+This kuih can be served either as steamed kuih bakul or fried kuih bakul, whichever takes your fancy.
 I love both versions of this amazing kuih.
 If you enjoy the flavour of the desiccated or freshly grated coconut, then try this recipe.
 It is very simple and straight-forward as it only involves steaming the kuih before coating it with desiccated coconut.
 Back home, we use freshly grated coconut instead as it is readily available.